cobalthq/cobalt-api-docs/cobaltApiDocs/content/webhooks-update.md

 ```

 <aside class="success">
-Of note — the `content-type` header is required for incoming data in POST/PUT/PATCH requests.
+Of note: the content-type header is required for incoming data in POST/PUT/PATCH requests.
 </aside>

 > The above command accepts JSON structured like this: